6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 If someone decides to leave:

-“I completely understand and appreciate you letting me know.
-It’s been lovely walking [dog’s name], and I wish you both the very best.”
+“I completely understand, and thank you for letting me know.
+It’s been lovely walking [dog’s name], and I wish you both all the best.”

 higher income